Zngur

 Rust and C++ are similar languages but with some important differences.
 Particularly:

-• Rust move is a memcpy with compiler support for not destructing the moved out of variable, but C++ move can execute arbitrary code.
+• Rust move is a memcpy with compiler support for not destructing the moved-out-of variable, but C++ move can execute arbitrary code.

 Demo